eivindbohler/tinyllama2-bios/README.md

 # TinyLlama BIOS

-This repo contains the tools necessary to build the [TinyLlama](https://github.com/eivindbohler/tinyllama) BIOS (Coreboot/SeaBIOS).
+This repo contains the tools necessary to build the [TinyLlama v2](https://github.com/eivindbohler/tinyllama2) BIOS (Coreboot/SeaBIOS).
 Based on the 86Duino project from https://github.com/roboard/build-coreboot

 Tested on: